zhouchw5/interaction.github.io/README.md

 --------------------

-SYSU is a tier-one university in China.
+SYSU is a tier-one university in China, located by the Zhujiang River in Guangzhou, rooted near the Canton Tower.

 ## Memorable Scenes